Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Related work

 \subsection{Measuring anthropomorphisation of LLMs}

-Anthropomorphism is a largely instinctive, unconscious response whereby humans attribute human-like traits to non-human entities \cite{epley_mind_2018}.
-Anthropomorphic behaviours of AI systems can lead to users developing anthropomorphic \emph{perceptions} of these systems, which can in turn influence downstream user behaviours \cite{lee_artificial_2023,cohn_believing_2024}.
+Anthropomorphism is a largely instinctive, unconscious response whereby humans attribute human-like traits to non-human entities \citep{epley_mind_2018}.
+Anthropomorphic behaviours of AI systems can lead to users developing anthropomorphic \emph{perceptions} of these systems, which can in turn influence downstream user behaviours \citep{lee_artificial_2023,cohn_believing_2024}.
 In that way, anthropomorphic behaviours can have significant safety implications.
-Prior user studies examining these implications have shown that anthropomorphic AI systems can enhance perceptions of system accuracy \cite{cohn_believing_2024} and induce unrealistic or ungrounded emotional attachments to AI systems \cite{brandtzaeg_my_2022,zhang_tools_2023}.
-Other research examining how academic papers and news articles \textit{describe} technologies shows that articles discussing natural language processing (NLP) systems and language models contain the highest levels of implicit anthropomorphisation \cite{cheng_anthroscore_2024}.
-In this work, we provide the first comprehensive, quantitative snapshot of anthropomorphic language use by current SOTA AI systems, which may drive some of these well-studied implications on human-AI interaction.
-Importantly, we present an evaluation methodology that can be re-used to assess new systems as they emerge.
+Prior user studies examining these implications have shown that anthropomorphic AI systems can enhance perceptions of system accuracy \citep{cohn_believing_2024} and induce unrealistic or ungrounded emotional attachments to AI systems \citep{brandtzaeg_my_2022,zhang_tools_2023}.
+Other research examining how academic papers and news articles \textit{describe} technologies shows that articles discussing natural language processing (NLP) systems and language models contain the highest levels of implicit anthropomorphisation \citep{cheng_anthroscore_2024}.
+Here, we provide the first comprehensive, quantitative snapshot of anthropomorphic language use by current SOTA AI systems, which can drive consequential implications on human-AI interaction.
+Unlike work on LLM psychometrics and personality that explores human-like cognition, our research examines user perception of systems, independent of their cognitive mechanisms.
+Importantly, we present a benchmark to be used to assess new systems and contexts as they emerge.